underscore42/pengu/README.md

 by, or connected to SEGA in any way.
 The name, artwork and all assets are original and deliberately distinct.

-**Free ROM only.
-No physical cartridges of this title are produced or sold.**
-That is a fixed rule for every homage under this label — the ROM is here to be played and studied, and it stops there.

 ---

 ## The Happy Meal Theory